go to main contents

 Contact the SAU:

-I want to add new methods or change devices.
+I want to add new methods.
 What should I do?

 Please visit this website: https://mysignins.microsoft.com/security-info.